ImmutableSoft/AutoLM/README.md

 is built; 'compid', 'activate' and 'validate'.
 Only 'activate' and 'validate' are required.
-The 'compid' is used by an application for troubleshooting or when a server call is required to 'activate'.
-Only 'validate' requires libcurl.
+The 'compid' is used by an application for troubleshooting or when a server call is required to 'activate'. 'activate' creates a local license (file) using the end users compid and the application secret.
+The 'validate' call requires a previously created local license (file) and uses libcurl to validate the license on the Ethereum network.

 # AutoLM Features

 ## Globally Unique and Immutable Identifier

-First, the library can retrieve a globally unique and immutable identifier (computer id) from the physical hardware executing the library.
-This identifier will never change for this physical computer without a reinstall of the OS.
+The foundation of AutoLM is the globally unique and immutable identifier (computer id).
+From the physical hardware executing the library, this identifier will never change for a physical computer without a reinstall of the OS.
 This identifier also cannot be easily faked or changed by the user (immutable).
-This global unique and immutable identifier is used to create system specific software license activations.
+This global unique and immutable OS identifier is used to create system specific software license activations.

+To encourage customization of this step, AutoLM supports integration with any application defined computer id that returns hex string format.
-AutoLM supports an application defined computer id to allow customization of this step.
-Use a unique method or chain together user or system hardware information to create a more refined activation identifier.
-It is perfectly acceptable that different applications create different identifiers, but by default they are identical (for ease of troubleshooting and because the computer id is only used to derive the final activation identifier.
+Use an application specific and unique method or chain together user or system hardware information with the default to create a more specific activation identifier.
+It is perfectly acceptable that different applications create different identifiers, but by default they will be identical as the requirement is that they be unique per PC/OS.
 After compilation the computer id for the compiled system can be retrieved with the compid binary.

 ```